xcwolfe/German-cockroach-gut-microbiome-toxicity/README.md

 # German-cockroach-gut-microbiome-toxicity
 This repository includes the necessary files to run Mothur and subsequent R commands for the journal article titled: "Differential Toxicity and Microbial Responses to Antibiotic Treatments by Insecticide-resistant and Susceptible Cockroach Strains (Blattella germanica L.)"

+I have included bullet points underneath each command to indicate the purpose of performing the command above.
+You may have to adjust the commands and/or parameters used based on the unique details of your project.

 # Mothur pipeline log
 # Before mothur: